El Nino has emerged, Asia braces for crop damage

 Grain prices have, however, not yet factored in the threat to supplies from an El Nino, largely because similar calls for bad weather in 2014 did not come to pass.
 In fact, good crops replenished stocks last year.

 In the absence of a weather premium, prices of grains such as wheat and rice remain near multi-month lows.
-Wheat futures, down a fifth so far this year, are near five-year lows, while Asia rice is at its weakest since June.
+Wheat futures Wc1, down a fifth so far this year, are near five-year lows, while Asia rice RI-THBKN5-P1 is at its weakest since June.

 The last El Nino led to tens of billions of dollars in economic damages in the Asia Pacific.
 This year, a strong El Nino could take an even bigger toll in certain countries, analysts said.